neetumurmu/mutual-fund-web-app/README.md

    .\venv_web_app\Scripts\activate

-5. Run the flask app
+4. Run the flask app

    flask run

+5. Test the APIs

+   To test the APIs, you can import the Postman collection provided.